 When the Company makes a draw under the Terrapin equity line agreement, it will issue Terrapin shares of common stock calculated using a price per share as specified in the agreement.
-As of June 30, 2013 the Company had not required Terrapin to purchase any shares of common stock.
+As of September 30, 2013 Terrapin had not purchased any shares of common stock.
+On October 3, 2013, Terrapin purchased 6.1 million shares of voting common stock at a purchase price of \$6.0 million pursuant to the terms of the agreement.